unionai/unionai-docs/source/getting-started/machine-learning-example.md

 # Machine learning example

-In this tutorial, we learn about UnionAI's Serverless features by reviewing a machine learning workflow using `flytekit`, `scikit-learn`, and `pandas`.
-Before starting this tutorial, onboard to the UnionAI Serverless platform by following the [Quick Start Guide](quick-start-guide).
+In this tutorial, we learn about Union Serverless features by reviewing a machine learning workflow using `flytekit`, `scikit-learn`, and `pandas`.
+Before starting this tutorial, onboard to the Union Serverless platform by following the [Getting started ](index) section.

 ## Downloading the material